aidgncom/test/README.md

 The underscore `_` is one example of an extension token used for serialization and to express meta fields, such as `_device:mobile_referrer:search_beat:!page~10*button:small~15*menu`.
 These meta fields annotate BEAT sequences without altering their core format while preserving 1-byte scan performance.

-In Web domains such as Full Score, the at sign `@` is used as an extension token.
+In implementations such as Web Advaiser, the at sign `@` is used as an extension token.
 It links multiple BEAT sequences, including cross-tab transitions.
 Extension tokens can be used in a similar way for app instances, device clusters, or any other parallel sequences in other domains.

 Hyphens `-` and spaces ` ` are generally not treated as extension states and can be used freely as flexible bind markers.